knpuniversity/rest/knpu/episode2/hal-collection.rst

 Let's go to one other endpoint - ``/api/programmers``.
 Here, things don't quite work out as well.
 The response body on the right is the same as the properties on the left.
-That might not look wrong to you, but the format for our collection is not correct accorindg to HAL yet.
+That might not look wrong to you, but the format for our collection is not correct yet according to HAL.

-If we look back at the HAL Primer doc, you'll see that *this* is what a collection resource should actually look like.
-By teh way, we've talked about resources like Programmer and Battle, but with the collection endpoints - like ``/api/programmers`` - the collection itself is known as a resource.
-So this is actually a collection resource.
-And in HAL, the way this works is taht all of the items in that collection are considered to be embedded resources.
+If we look back at the HAL Primer doc, you'll see that *this* is what a collection resource should look like.
+By the way, we've talked about resources like Programmer and Battle, but with the collection endpoints - like ``/api/programmers`` - the collection itself is known as a resource.
+So this is a collection resource.
+And in HAL, the way this works is that all of the items in the collection are considered to be embedded resources.
 If you imagine that this is ``/api/users``, all the users live under the ``_embedded`` key.
-The only true properteis - if you have any - relate to the collection itself: things like the total number of items in the collection or what page you're on.
+The only true properties - if you have any - relate to the collection itself: things like the total number of items in the collection or what page you're on.

 And above, you'll see that this collection has pagination and it's using the links to help the client know how to get to other pages.
-And we're going to do this exact same thing later, which is awesome and it'll be really easy.
+We're going to do this exact same thing later, which is awesome and it'll be really easy.

 But for now, I want to get things into this structure.
-But first, before we implement it, you guys know what we're going to do, we're going to update our test.
+First, before we implement it, you guys know what we're going to do, we're going to update our test.
 In our ``programmer.feature``, the scenario for the collection *was* looking for a ``programmers`` property to be the array.
 But now, it's going